Beri7/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Readme file for script that prints “Hello, World”, followed by a new line to the standard output.
+Description of a script that prints Hello world followed by a new line to the standard output.